zeeev/mergeSVcallers/README.md

 The plottest-data is a Boolean dataframe measuring the intersection at each merged SV.
 The output is then passed to the simple [R] plotting script.

 ```
-R --vanilla < plotVenn.R --args plottest-data.txt testing DEL
+R --vanilla < plotVenn.R --args plottest-data.txt testing DEL 50
 ```

 The first argument is the data.
 The second argument is a file prefix for the plot.
 The last argument is the type that you want to plot.
+The last option is the minimum SVLEN.
 This script uses the package gplots in [R] to generate a PDF in the same directory.

 Here is an example plot (This is just an example of poorly matched samples):